 The self-certification must be made in a format acceptable to the HACB and must be signed by the family member whose information or status is being verified.
-All self-certifications must be signed in the presence of a HACB representative or HACB notary public.

 PART II: VERIFYING FAMILY INFORMATION

 7-II.A.
 VERIFICATION OF LEGAL IDENTITY